syncfusion-content/wpf-docs/wpf/Updown/Formatting.md

 ---
 layout: post
-title: Number Formatting of WPF UpDown control | WPF | Syncfusion
+title: Number Formatting of WPF UpDown control | Syncfusion
 description: This section explains about the culture and number formatting of WPF UpDown control
 platform: wpf
 control: UpDown